0. Introduction

 Application & Exclusion

-In accordance with API Spec Q1, Section 1, XXX has identified the following products from design and development on the basis of API advisory 6 since the exclusion cannot “affect the organization’s ability, or responsibility, to provide products and related servicing that meets customer and applicable regulatory requirements”; and, in accordance with API Spec Q1, Section 4.4.1 b), item 1, the justification for the design and development exclusion has been documented within our quality manual and quality management system.
+In accordance with API Spec Q1, Section 1, XXX has identified the following products from design and development based on API advisory 6 since the exclusion cannot “affect the organization’s ability, or responsibility, to provide products and related servicing that meets customer and applicable regulatory requirements”; and, by API Spec Q1, Section 4.4.1 b), item 1, the justification for the design and development exclusion has been documented within our quality manual and quality management system.

 2.0 Normative References